jodh-intel/agent-1/documentation/features/cpuset.md

 4.

-The Kata runtime only hotplugs 2 CPUs, making it impossible to request that the guest kernel schedules the workload on vcpu 3 and 4.
+The Kata runtime only hotplugs 2 CPUs, making it impossible to request that the guest kernel schedules the workload on VCPU 3 and 4.

 ## cpuset best effort application.